Does a rocking chair call your name?

 I Rocked My Babies.

 Loved every minute!
 There was something so soothing, loving, even magical about rocking them.
 We rocked when I nursed them, bedtime, nap-time, story-time, when boo-boos hurt, to calm, comfort and love.
 I recall how rocking molded us together.
 They relaxed and seamlessly our bodies melted into one another.
 It was the most amazing feeling to feel their heartbeat on my chest.
 Their warmth on my body.
 This little life trusted me; feeling secure in my arms.

-Who can forget those warm baby breaths
+Who can forget those warm baby breaths on your neck?

 … Heavenly is the closest word I can find to describe it!
 Those quick little exhales moving the downy peach fuzz, sending chills of love and affection through my whole body.
 I can. not. think of any comparisons.

 Minutes and hours of entranced rocking back and forth, molded baby on my chest and shoulder… have to be tidbits of heaven-sent to my heart.

 I remember having my daughter: she had two brothers, five and eight years older.
 I made a wholehearted decision to rock her till MY heart was content.
 (Knowing she might be my last.)
 We rocked to sleep, even through whole naps.
 At every and any opportunity, we rocked.
 For no reason, I asked her, “Do you want to rock?”
 I knew the time could never be enough for me.
 The older two had proven, time was not on my side.
 So, I indulged both of us, at every whim.

 Way too quickly our rocking days passed.

 I still rocked whenever I could, babysitting, friend’s children, nieces, nephews, church preschool, etc.